United States Uniformed Services Privilege and Identification Card

 A United States Uniformed Services Privilege and Identification Card (also known as U.S. military ID, Geneva Conventions Identification Card, or less commonly abbreviated USPIC) is an identity document issued by the United States Department of Defense to identify a person as a member of the Armed Forces or a member's dependent, such as a child or spouse.

-The card is used to control access to military bases, Base exchange (such as AAFES, Navy Exchange, Marine Corps Exchange, Coast Guard Exchange), commissaries and Morale Welfare and Recreation (MWR) facilities.
-It also serves as proof of eligibility for medical care delivered either directly within the military health system or outside via TRICARE.
+The card is used to control access to US military installations, Base exchange (such as AAFES, Navy Exchange, Marine Corps Exchange, Coast Guard Exchange), commissaries and Morale Welfare and Recreation (MWR) facilities.
+It also serves as proof of eligibility for medical care delivered either directly within the military health system or non-military providers via the TRICARE medical system.

-The modern identification card is called a Common Access Card (CAC) because it is also a smart card that is used with specialized card readers for automatic building access control systems, communications encryption, and computer access.
-The Common Access Card is now used by members of Active Duty, Reserves, and the National Guard.
+The modern military identification card is a smart card commonly known as a Common Access Card (CAC) used by servicemembers and DoD civilians.
+It works with specialized card readers for use with automatic building access control systems, communications encryption, and computer access.

 Types

+U.S. military ID cards being issued today are the CAC, for active duty, reserve members, National Guard members, and DoD & Coast Guard contractors and civilians.
+Dependents, retirees, and privileged veterans, are issued and use the new Next Generation USID card.
+Though being phased out legacy ID cards are still accepted through their expiration date.